Fact-checking Trump’s address to Congress

 From CNN’s Elisabeth Buchwald

-Autism rates: In his address to Congress on Tuesday, President Donald Trump grossly exaggerated the rise in autism prevalence in the US, saying the latest diagnosis rate of 1 in 36 children is up from 1 in 10,000 children “not long ago.”
+Autism rates: In his address to Congress on Tuesday, Trump spoke of the recent rise in autism prevalence in the US, saying that “not long ago, and you can’t even believe these numbers, one in 10,000 children had autism, one in 10,000, and now it’s one in 36.”

-The autism diagnosis rate has increased steadily over the past few decades; there was 1 diagnosis for every 36 children by age 8 in 2020, according to data from the US Centers for Disease Control and Prevention, up from 1 diagnosis for every 150 children in 2000.
-But that is not even close to Trump’s claim of 1 in 10,000.
+Some of the earliest studies on autism diagnosis from the 1960s and 1970s estimated reported autism prevalence to be in the range of 2 to 4 cases for every 10,000 children, but that was many decades ago.
+While the diagnosis rate has increased steadily in recent years, it was already 1 in 150 children in 2000, 25 years ago, according to data from the US Centers for Disease Control and Prevention.
+It was indeed 1 in 36 children by age 8 in 2020.

 Experts say significant improvement in identifying and diagnosing autism is a key driver behind the rise in reported rates.
-Some of the earliest studies on autism diagnosis from the 1960s and 1970s estimate reported autism prevalence to be in the range of 2 to 4 cases for every 10,000 children.

 From CNN’s Deidre McPhillips and Daniel Dale